Biotechnology for the Bioeconomy

 Applicants considered eligible by the Admission Committee can enroll in the BforB Master degree under the terms and conditions indicated at https://www.unimi.it/en/education/biotechnology-bioeconomy.

 Students who have applied for admission to BforB prior to the conclusion of their bachelor degree (Laurea Triennale), if possessing the other admission requirements and a valid English proficiency certificate, will be granted the possibility to attend the first term classes (pre-enrollment).
-In this case students must present to Segreteria Studenti the bachelor degree up to December 31st 2023 to receive formal admission to the course.
-Only after admission students are allowed to enroll and only after enrolment they are allowed to give exams.
+In this case students must present to Segreteria Studenti the bachelor degree up to December 31st 2026 to receive formal admission to the course.
+Only after admission are students allowed to enrol and only after enrolment can they take exams.

-Students with a degree from a non-Italian institution: They must possess a Bachelor degree from an accredited college or University comprising exams in all the following areas: molecular biology, genetics, microbiology, plant cell biology, biochemistry, chemistry.
+Students with a degree from a non-Italian institution: They must possess a Bachelor?s degree from an accredited college or University that includes exams in basic disciplines of mathematics, physics, general chemistry, biology, and also an adequate number of exams in all the following disciplines: organic chemistry, biochemistry, molecular biology, microbiology, genetics and plant biology, and disciplines included in the biotechnology area.

 The B2-level requirement will be ascertained by the University Language Centre (SLAM) upon admission as follows: